arawind/blogjs/posts/Welcome.md

 6. Integrated with MongoDB.
 Articles are stored and served from MongoDB
     * Articles are converted and stored as soon as they are pushed into the repository
     * Meta information is provided in the post enclosed between two '---' tags
-    * For storing/syncing older articles which are not in the database a new api has to be made
+    * For storing/syncing older articles which are not in the database, a command has been made